The Ryan Kopf's Suing Me AGAIN Fund

 All funds raised through this campaign will go towards paying our lawyer and covering legal fees.
-We're asking for $6,000 right now, although we may need more down the road.
+We're asking for a lot right now, and we may need more down the road.
 I know it's a lot of money, but theres a good chance this case is going to drag out longer than the last one.

 Honestly we appreciate any help you can give us.

 (As GoFundMe requires we list where any excess funds end up going, if there are any left we will put them towards future Nerd & Tie Expos)